 Description: This course is designed to give students an introduction to the probability and statistics required in many college majors.
 It is intended for students who have had three years of math.
 Basic statistical procedures are developed.
 Topics include descriptive statistics, probability, probability distributions, hypothesis testing, confidence intervals, correlation and regression.
 Use of a TI-84 graphing calculator is required.
-Three undergraduate college credits are awarded for this class through Dutchess Community College in Poughkeepsie, NY.
+Three undergraduate college credits are awarded for this class through Mount St. Mary's College.

-Course Name/#:Advanced Placement Statistics - 320Grade Level:11/12Course Status:ElectiveCourse Level:A.P.Credit:1Multiplier:1.06
+Course Name/#: Advanced Placement Statistics - 320 Grade Level: 11/12

+Course Status: Elective Course Level: A.P.

+Credit: 1 Multiplier: 1.06

+Fee: \$250 plus cost of textbook

+Droroquisitor A passing grade on the Algebra II Degents Even and a teacher r racammandati